Obed-Makori/Obed-Makori/README.md

 - 🔭 I’m currently working on my Deep Learning skills
 - ✍️✍️✍️Available for project collaboration.🦾🦾🦾🦾
-- 🌱 I’m currently learning Data Modelling
+- 🌱 I’m currently learning Data Engineering
 - 👯 I’m looking to collaborate on data Projects
 - 🤔 I’m looking for help in the engineering and IoT fields
 - Looking for a Remote Role in Data Analytics/BI